arnetheduck/nlvm/README.md

 * `gcc` will do the correct linking, but still requires assembly files
 * `clang` will link correctly, and works with `.bc` files directly, yay!

-With the winner:
+Apart from the code of your module, you'll also need to add the workaround library in `lib/`:

-    clang nimcache/*.bc -ldl -o xxx
+    clang nimcache/xxx.bc lib/nimbase-linux-amd64.ll -ldl -o xxx

 # Random notes

 * I have no hopes of keeping up with upstream, so I've pinned it at a particular commit with the submodule - patches welcome to update to new upstream versions
+* The upstream test suite runs `compiler/nim` to compile the test code.
+To run it with `nlvm`, I have a little shell script that simply calls `nlvm` and `clang` instead